Skip to content

 Financial referencing

-Credit checks through agencies like Experian, Equifax or TransUnion provide a standardised risk assessment.
+Credit checks through Equifax Canada or TransUnion Canada provide a standardised risk assessment.
 However, credit reports alone do not confirm income.
-Cross-referencing payslips with bank statements remains the most reliable approach.
+Cross-referencing pay stubs with bank statements remains the most reliable approach.
+The standard affordability threshold across the Canadian market is rental payments not exceeding 30โ€“35% of gross income.

 Buyer due diligence documents